certbot/certbot/docs/using.rst

 Alternately you can specify hooks as arguments with ``certbot renew`` either on the command line or in your crontab.
 Example::

-  certbot renew --deploy-hook "service lighttpd restart"
+  certbot renew --deploy-hook "service lighttpd reload"

 .. note:: Any certificates renewed this way will have the hook values in their renewal configuration files overwritten with the arguments specified in this